athulyasimon/project_portfolio/_projects/camera_pic.md

 ##Matlab <a name="Matlab"></a>

 ####Reading the image into Matlab
 The image data can easily be read from the PIC32 to Matlab through serial communication.
 From Matlab the user has the options of capturing a new frame, dispaying that frame, or toggling between the test patterns.
 With displaying the frame, the data is first read into Matlab, then I seperate the data into the Y values and the U/V values.
-The first figure that appears is just of the Y values, which should produce a black and white image.
-The second figure that appears is produced by applying the [YUV/YCbCr to RGB](http://www.equasys.de/colorconversion.html) conversion and storing the RGB values into an NxNx3 array.
+Displaying just the Y values should produce a black and white image.
+A simple [YUV/YCbCr to RGB](http://www.equasys.de/colorconversion.html) conversion can be used to see the color image.
+Each R,G, and B value is then stored individually into an NxNx3 array which can easily be displayed with image(NxNx3 array).

 <center><img src="https://raw.githubusercontent.com/athulyasimon/project_portfolio/gh-pages/public/images/ov7670_project/yuv2rgb.jpg" alt="YUV to RGB conversion"></center>